Moi78/ExpansionGameEngine/README.md

  - [ ] Add particle system
  - [ ] Add tests whenever it is possible
  - [ ] Start developping editor & a good project manager
+ - [ ] Solve the Stack Overflow on blitting multisample FBO

 ## Dependencies